 Attracted some unusual visitors

 During the construction works of the tower, a fox somehow got in and climbed 2907 steps (306 stair flights) to the top.
 It survived on the builder’s leftovers.
 Rescuers from the Riverside Animal Center caught the fox and took care of it.
 They named it Romeo which became an unofficial symbol of the skyscraper.
-Later the animal was safely released back in its natural habitat.
+Later the animal was released back to its natural habitat.